Concrete Calculator

 Step 6: Cure Properly

-This is where most DIY concrete goes wrong.
-After pouring, the concrete needs to stay damp for at least 7 days to cure properly.
-Cover it with polythene sheeting or damp hessian.
+After pouring, the concrete needs to stay damp for at least 7 days to cure properly — the standard wet-cure interval published by The Concrete Centre.2 Cover it with polythene sheeting or damp hessian.
 In hot weather (above 25°C), mist the surface with water twice a day.
 Do not walk on it for at least 24 hours, and avoid putting any heavy loads on it for a full 7 days.
 The formwork can be removed after 48 hours in warm weather, or 72 hours in cold weather.

 Stage Time What Happens